-The annual retainer for directors, including the registrant, is \$25,000, plus \$1,500 for each meeting attended and \$1,500 for each committee meeting attended plus an additional \$2,000 per year for each committee chairperson.
+The annual retainer for the Company's directors is \$25,000, plus \$1,500 for each meeting attended and \$1,500 for each committee meeting attended plus an additional \$2,000 per year for each committee chairperson.
 In addition, all directors are reimbursed for their expenses incurred in attending meetings.
 Officers of the Company who serve as directors are not compensated for attendance at meetings of the Board of Directors and its committees.